vikram-cmd/demo/README.md

 updates on a branch

-this is not modified, yes
+this is not modified, yes and no